-Net Change to Fund Balance - Total Governmental Funds \$ 4,0 033,661 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlay as expenditures.
+Net Change to Fund Balance - Total Governmental Funds \$ 4,033,661 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlay as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Capital asset adjustments ,018,136 46,138 , 370,382) 6 693,892 Unavailable revenues are reported as deferred inflows of resources in the governmental funds, but are recognized as revenues in the statement of activities.
+Expenditures for General Capital Assets and Infrastructure Capital asset adjustments Less: Current Year Depreciation 4 8,136 6,138 (0,382) 693,892 Unavailable revenues are reported as deferred inflows of resources in the governmental funds, but are recognized as revenues in the statement of activities.
 Amount represents the change from prior year.
-(1,1 177,564) Long-term debt proceeds provide current resources to governmental funds, but issuing debt increases long-term liabilities in the statement of net position.
+(1,177,564) Long-term debt proceeds provide current resources to governmental funds, but issuing debt increases long-term liabilities in the statement of net position.
 Repayment of debt principal is an expenditure in the governmental funds but the repayment reduces long-term liabilities in the statement of net position.
-Principal Retirements Long term loan repayments 671,884 266,761) Measurement focus adjustment for inventory 51,798 Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
-Change in Net Pension Liability and 9,197 86,749 902 (116,795) ,660,893) (6,6 680,840) Internal service funds are used by management to charge the costs of certain activities to individual funds.
+Principal Retirements Long term loan repayments 671,884 (266,761) Measurement focus adjustment for inventory 51,798 Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
+Change in Compensated Absences Payable Change in Net OPEB Obligation Change in Accrued Interest on Long-Term Debt Change in long-term payable Change in Net Pension Liability and Related Deferred Inflows and Outflows (11 9,197 6,749 902 6,795) (6,680,840) Internal service funds are used by management to charge the costs of certain activities to individual funds.
 The net revenue of certain activities of the internal service funds is reported with governmental activities.
-723,681) Change in Net Position of Governmental Activities \$ (3,3 397,611)
+(723,681) Change in Net Position of Governmental Activities \$ (3,397,611)